about us

 Warm greetings to every student at Hokkaido University!

-The SACC provides the following services:
+The SCSC provides the following services:

 Purpose/Major Services of the Center